Flabadafadis/WSRE-Cold-Calls/colby's/README.md

 ## Identify yourself

-**Sure this is [agent name], I'm with a local real estate investment company and I was calling about your property over on [street name], are you still the owner by any chance?**
+**Sure this is [name], I'm with a local real estate investment company and I was calling about your property over on [street name], are you still the owner by any chance?**

 * Yes → [Warm opener](#warm-opener)
 * No → [Schedule callback](#schedule-callback)